-You know that warm feeling you get when you’re having one of those deep magical conversations with your friend?
-And it feels like arrows are flying back and forth between you as you connect and share insights?
+You know the warm feeling you get when you’re having a deep magical conversations with your friend?

 Well, it was my love for these deep chats (usually late night talks) which encouraged me to start finding solutions to this perfectionism problem.

 And … to actually share what I found.
 This one was a biggie.